ima2132/React-Portfolio/README.md

 ## Description
 For this challenge, I was once again tasked with creating a portfolio.
 There are several motives behind this assignment.
 The primary goal of this project is to create a distinctive portfolio that highlights your proficiency in `React` and showcases your deployed projects.
 This significantly distinguishes you from other developers who may not be using the latest technologies for their portfolios.

+The design for this portfolio was inspired by Windows '98, which also happens to be my birth year.
+This is my way of incorporating my essence into this portfolio.
 ## Installation
 To access this project on your local machine, start by cloning the repository.
 You will then need to install dependencies in order to use the application.